Mightymanh/Mightymanh/README.md

 👉 My name is Manh Phan.
 I am a junior studying B.S. in Computer Science with a Software Engineering concentration at the University of Illinois Chicago (UIC).

-I believe that programmers are magicians.
-Do you ever experience the time when you try to debug your code for hours, you don’t see any mistake, but a friend of yours with their “magic hand” ✨ detects the bug in an absurdly simple way?
-Programmers make things alive, interactive to humans, and eye-catching, just like magic.
-My passion for programming ignites from that belief.
-My main interests are mostly dedicated to creating applications, crafting electronics, and programming robotics in Python, C++, and JavaScript.
+Programming to me is a creative activity.
+I love creating applications, crafting electronics, and programming robotics.
+I enjoy seeing results where it is interactive, entertaining, and alive, such as a dreadful defusal bomb, a drone that travels waypoints on its own, and an interactive website that benefits communities.
+Programming is like magic and programmers are like magicians: as long as you say the correct combination of words, it does magical things for you ✨.

-Like all magicians to perform their magic in the best way, it comes down to practice makes perfect.
-I practice coding mostly from the knowledge I learned at school, self-teaching, and most importantly through involvement in student organizations.
+I learn programming from school, self-teaching, and most importantly through involvement in student organizations.
 I am the Captain of [EDT Team Air](https://chicagoedt.org/) and we are building a multi-functional autonomous drone that will be competing for [SUAS Competition 2024](https://suas-competition.org/).
 I am also a member of [ACM Sig-webdev](https://acm-uic.github.io/) where we do web development.

 ## Language and Tools
 [![My Skills](https://skillicons.dev/icons?i=py,cpp,c,react,java,js,git,github,linux,raspberrypi&theme=light)](https://skillicons.dev)